 French service, or service à la Française, is a style of service in which food is prepared and/or served by waiters table-side.
-The cuisine itself does not have to be French in order to be considered a part of French service.
+The cuisine itself does not have to be French to be considered a part of French service.
 Today, French service is commonly used to present appetizers and meals including guacamole, Caesar salad, flambé, and meat carving.

 French service is generally appropriate for smaller weddings or those with a budget large enough to hire numerous servers.
 If you have a small number of guests and can afford it, French service provides guests with an unparalleled level of hospitality that is bound to impress guests.
 The two types of French service include French cart service and French banquet service.